 Building begun about 1250.
 Originally built as a three-aisled basilica in the high Gothic style; later extended with an imposing late Gothic hall choir (1439-1477).

 Magnificent west facade with splendid portal richly decorated with statuary and rose window (mid-14th c.).
 Two towers 80 and 81 meters high.
 Important works of art: the Annunciation by Veit Stoß (1518), tabernacle by Adam Kraft (1496), medieval altars, memorial plaques, stained glass.

-Further useful information on the St Lorenz Church. (info in German)
+Further useful information on the St Lorenz Church: (only in German)

-Church Services in St. Lorenz (info in German)
+Church Services in St. Lorenz (only in German)

-What’s On in St. Lorenz Church (info in German)
+What’s On in St. Lorenz (only in German)